nunit/nunit-console/BUILDING.md

 # Building NUnit 3.0 Console and Engine

-NUnit 3.0 consists of two parts: the Engine and the Console Runner.
-The source code is kept in a single GitHub repository at http://github.com/nunit/nunit-console.git.
+NUnit 3.0 consists of three separate layers: the Framework, the Engine and the Console Runner.
+This repository contains the Engine and Console Runner.
+The source code is kept in the GitHub repository at https://github.com/nunit/nunit-console.
+Source for the framework can be found at https://github.com/nunit/nunit

 Note that assemblies in one layer must not reference those in any other layer, except as follows:
  * The console runner references the nunit.engine.api assembly, but not the nunit.engine assembly.